sdpatel1026/Programming/README.md

-# This Repo contains solutions of various DSA problems
+# This Repo contains solutions for various DSA problems